-Do you love chocolate cake, but hate baking?
-Get the kids to help you make some no-bake chocolate cornflake cakes.
+Do you love chocolate cake but hate baking?
+We have the answer for you.
+Get the kids to help you make our recipe for no-bake chocolate cornflake cakes.

-You can whip up these tasty treats in less than 15 minutes without any special equipment.
-All you need is a large mixing bowl, wooden spoon and cupcake cases.
+Prepare these delicious treats in under 15 minutes without any special equipment.
+You only require a large mixing bowl, a wooden spoon, and cupcake cases.

 How to make chocolate cornflake cakes?